Higher-Order Topology, Monopole Nodal Lines, and the Origin of Large Fermi Arcs in Transition Metal Dichalcogenides XTe$_2$ (X=Mo,W)

-In {\blue Fig.~\ref{fig:surf}(d,e)}, we plot the (001)-surface states of $\beta$-MoTe$_2$ calculated from {\red first-principles (SM~\ref{sec:DFTmethod})}.
-We observe large, arc-like surface states around the projection of the $\Gamma$ point {\red (red arrows in (d))}, as well the projections of bulk states at the $k_{y}=0$ surface TRIM points.
-Plotting the surface spectral weight as a function of energy along $k_{x}=0$, we observe that the surface states are in fact gapped at all surface crystal momenta.
-This can be understood by considering the symmetry and topology consequences of the bulk double band inversion at $\Gamma$.
-In the absence of SOC, per spin, each band inversion nucleates a drumhead surface state around the surface projection of the $\Gamma$ {\red point (SM~\ref{sec:TBmodel})}.
-In the absence of additional wallpaper group surface crystal symmetries, such as mirror or glide~\cite{DiracInsulator,WiederLayers}, these drumhead states hybridize and gap.
-When SOC is reintroduced, the two hybridized drumhead states open into two hybridized twofold surface TI cones {\blue (Fig.~\ref{fig:surf}(a-c))}.
-Therefore rather than being trivial Fermi arcs, the surface states of $\beta$-MoTe$_2$ are in fact the characteristic split and gapped fourfold Dirac cone states of a HOTI~\cite{HigherOrderTIBernevig,HOTIBismuth,DiracInsulator}.
+In Fig.~\ref{fig:surf}(d,e), we plot the $(001)$ surface states of $\beta$-MoTe$_2$ calculated from first-principles (SA~\ref{sec:DFTmethod}).
+We observe large, arc-like surface states around the projection of the $\Gamma$ point (white arrows in (d)), as well the projections of bulk states at the $k_{y}=0$ surface TRIM points.
+Crucially, we determine that the surface states are in fact gapped at all values of $k_{x,y}$.
+This can be understood by considering the symmetry and topology consequences of the bulk DBI at $\Gamma$.
+In the absence of SOC, each band inversion nucleates one drumhead surface state (per spin) around the surface projection of the $\Gamma$ point (SA~\ref{sec:TBmodel}).
+In the absence of additional surface wallpaper group symmetries, such as mirror or glide~\cite{DiracInsulator,WiederLayers}, these drumhead states hybridize and gap.
+When SOC is reintroduced, the four hybridized drumhead states (two per spin) open into two hybridized twofold surface TI cones (Fig.~\ref{fig:surf}(a-c)).
+Therefore rather than being trivial Fermi arcs, the surface states of $\beta$-MoTe$_2$ are in fact the characteristic split and gapped fourfold Dirac-cone states of a HOTI~\cite{HOTIBernevig,HOTIBismuth,DiracInsulator}.
+Unlike the gapless surface states of 3D TIs~\cite{FuKaneMele,FuKaneInversion}, the gapped Fermi arcs only appear at low energies because of the interplay of SOC and band dispersion in $\beta$-MoTe$_2$, and could theoretically be moved away from $E_{F}$ without changing the bulk or surface topology (SA~\ref{sec:TBmodel}).